weizhenye/Danmaku/README.md

 [![Browser compatibility](https://saucelabs.com/browser-matrix/danmaku.svg)](https://saucelabs.com/u/danmaku)

-Danmaku is a JavaScript library to display flying comments on HTML5 video.
-It can also display comments to your container in real time without timeline or be used with HTML5 audio.
+Danmaku is a JavaScript library to display flying comments on HTML media elements (video and audio).
+It can also display comments to your container in real time without timeline.

 [Demo](https://danmaku.js.org/)